tejasgajare/workflux-app/README.md

 # Create Standalone UI Component Library in Angular

-Create new workspace without an application.
+Create a new Angular workspace without an application.
 ```bash
 ng new flux-ui --create-application=false
 ```